beeper/sdk-docs/Widgets.md

 - Show the Twitter/Instagram feed of everyone in a chat
 - Display your calendar
 - Add things from chat to your to-do list

-Built a cool widget for Beeper?
-Create a pull request to add your widget to this readme!

 ## Install a Beeper Widget